davidhay25/actnow/input/pagecontent/api-input.md

 ##### All resources should have an identifier
 As described earlier, the identifier is used to locate resources if needed.

+##### All resources should have a profile declaration
+This is needed to support validation on the received data, as the data is being used for analytics and data quality is paramount.

 ##### All resources referenced by any of the resources in the bundle must be present in the bundle
 Even if the resource already exists in the server, it should still be present in the bundle. eg the Patient resource will always be present.
 This approach makes the overall design much simpler - especially for references as otherwise the client would need to first query the server to locate the patient id, then create the bundle